prisma/prisma1/docs/1.13/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Overview.md

 ## Data Backup

-Before starting with the migration, run `prisma export` for all services to create a data backup.
+Before starting with the migration, run `prisma1 export` for all services to create a data backup.
 Alternatively, you might be able to use a backup feature for your database.
-Verify that the backup contains all data, and importantly, verify that restoring or `prisma import` works as well.
+Verify that the backup contains all data, and importantly, verify that restoring or `prisma1 import` works as well.

 ## Test Run